Exiv2/exiv2/README.md

 | Natural language system     | gettext   | OFF      | -DEXIV2\_ENABLE\_NLS=On       | [http://www.gnu.org/software/gettext/](http://www.gnu.org/software/gettext/) |

 On UNIX systems, you may install the dependencies using the distribution's package management system.
 Install the development package of a dependency to install the header files and libraries required to build Exiv2.
-In the file `ci/install_dependencies.sh` you can check to the list of packages we install on different Linux distributions.
-This file is used to setup some CI images in which we try out the Exiv2 compilation.
+The script `ci/install_dependencies.sh` is used to setup CI images on which we build and test Exiv2 on many platforms when we modify code.
+You may find that helpful in setting up your platform dependencies.

 Natural language system is discussed in more detail here: [Localisation](#2-8)